 When we started with Fermented Soda few years ago, we did not expect it to become so popular.

-Most of our seasonal Sodas became staples and they repeat themselves every year.
+Most of our seasonal Sodas became staples and we repeat them every year.

-So, in Spring we have Rhubarb Soda, then Raspberry takes over in Summer months and Fall (Autumn) brings us the yummy Apple Soda.
+So, in Spring we have Rhubarb Soda, then Raspberry takes over in the Summer months, and Fall (Autumn) brings us the yummy Apple Soda.

 This Winter brought us yet another hit - Elderberry Fermented Soda (Holunderbereen in German).

-Elderberry replaced the Apple, as we were able to make some Elderberry syrup in September, 2021.
+Elderberry followed the Apple, as we were able to make some Elderberry syrup in September, 2021.

 September is usually the time when those berries are ripe and ready for picking.